Get Mapistry's tips on how to make your stormwater training exciting and engaging for your entire team from general stormwater awareness to...

 Mitigate RiskMapistry wants to give a stormwater shoutout to everyone who spent many hours in the rain collecting samples, calibrating pH meters, and filling out Chain of Custody forms.
 Not only are stormwater samples a vital extension of the Clean Water Act – ensuring the health and prosperity of our nation’s waters, stormwater sampling is a key component to a strong compliance program.
-Between 2015 and 2018 95% of 60 Day Notices cited a deficient monitoring program, which includes sampling!
 Taking stormwater samples is so important it mitigates legal risk – pending its done correctly and follows the stipulations outlined in your states permit.
 Most 60 Day Notices cited a deficient monitoring program, which includes sampling!

-This is to avoid scraping the floor.
+1. Use plastic sheeting (almost) all the time.This is to avoid scraping the floor.
 This one works in most types of sample collection and you would be amazed at how this simple step prevents contamination of your sample.

-I built the dam thing myself!
-So next time I hear someone couldn’t get a sample of sheet flow because there just wasn’t enough to get, you’ll be hearing me tell you how my teammate Page built this dam flawlessly on her first try!
+2. Sheet flow is not impossible to sample!I built the dam thing myself!
+So next time I hear someone couldn’t get a sample of sheet flow because there just wasn’t enough to get, you’ll be hearing me tell you how my teammate built this dam flawlessly in just a few minutes!

-When you collect a sample you should let the bottle fill with flowing water.
+3. Be patient!When you collect a sample you should let the bottle fill with flowing water.
 As tempting as it is to scrape the bottle in a scooping motion the much preferred method is to hold your lab bottle in place… maybe at the end of the dam you built… and let it fill slowly with running water.
 Patient young grasshoppers..contaminating your sample is too risky.

 4. Be prepared.